mmarkin/GPS-NTP-Timeserver/README.md

 My time server does not have to be portable as Cristiano's is so it is AC powered only.

-A PIR motion sensor can be connected to A0 on the NodeMCU to automatically turn the OLED displays on only when someone is near to see them.
-Thanks to Brett Oliver who engineered the mod on his version of Cristiano's project.
-Alternatively, a simple
-SPDT switch that connects A0 to either ground or +3.3 volts could be used.
+If a PIR motion sensor is used to automatically turn the OLED displays on only when someone is near enough to see them, it is connected to A0 on the NodeMCU.
+Alternatively, a simple SPDT switch that connects A0 to either ground or +3.3 volts could be used.
 If it is not desired to turn the displays off, just connect A0 permanently to +3.3 volts or comment out the "if (PIRvalue < 500)" block of statements in the main.cpp file.

 Schematic diagram